 Fact #6 – Keep up with head lice checks on your children to make sure they aren’t showing symptoms of head lice.
 The most common things to look for are nits, yellow eggs at the base of the scalp.
 They will be the size of the head of a pin, very small and difficult to detect.
 They will not flake off as dandruff would, but are stuck to the hair follicle with a glue like substance.
 Red sores, blotchy rashes or itching may also be signs of a problem.
 Remember that adult lice are difficult to spot as they avoid direct light and will burrow into the scalp to avoid being detected.

-Contact Lice Clinics of America with any further questions, concerns or for advice about winter cases of head lice!
+Contact Lice Clinics of Texas with any further questions, concerns or for advice about winter cases of head lice!
 Our expertise can give you the peace of mind you deserve.